valenkir/Calculator/README.md

   You click "square".
   Output: 28 ("square" is not applied).

+- The MRC buttons work depending on the initial input.
+  \*MS button:

+* if the input is 0/empty - 0 will be stored
+* if the input is a number - the stored value will be replaces with the input number
+* if the input is number and 1 operation - the stored value will be replaces with the input number
+* if the input is the math expression with 2 numbers and an operator - the stored value will be replaces with the calculation result
+  \*M+ and M- buttons:

+* if the input is 0/empty - the stored value will not change
+* if the input is a number - the number will be added/subtracted to/from the stored value
+* if the input is number and 1 operation - the number will be added/subtracted to/from the stored value
+* if the input is the math expression with 2 numbers and an operator - the calculation result will be added/subtracted to/from the stored value

+\*MR button:

+- if the input is 0/empty - the stored value will be shown in the input field
+- if the input is a number - the stored value will replace the input number in the field
+- if the input is number and 1 operation - the stored value will be displayed as the 2nd operand
+- if the input is the math expression with 2 numbers and an operator - the stored value will replace the 2nd operand

+\*MC button:
+clears the memory.

 - Using the keyboard
   The keyboard is supported but there is one limitation: if the buttons are pressed too fast, the calculator will ignore the input.